Azoghal/Azoghal.github.io/_projects/01-Fractals.md

 | "Burning" Multibrot   |  z = abs(z)^d+c |

 <!-- {% include gallery id="sactal_gallery" caption="Mandelbrot, Burning Ship, Multibrot, Burning Multibrot, 2018 (Java, Processing)" %} -->

+## Buddhabrot

+A different method of rendering the Mandelbrot set that I want to explore further in the future.
+In this method, pixels are coloured based on the frequency of that pixel's location being "visited" by the iteration of a random sample of points in the complex plane.
+Only points that escape to infinity (hence are not in the Mandelbrot set) contribute to the frequency counts.

+{% include gallery id="buddha_gallery" caption="Buddhabrot with RGB escape times of 20, 2000, 20000" %}

 ## Next Projects